christiansassi/computer-vision-project/README.md

 </p>

 > [!NOTE]
-> It is important to highlight that, generally speaking, a particle system may not be the best option for these scenarios due to its difficulty in adapting to rapid changes.
-However, it is effective in this case, but it should be noted that other methods may be more suitable for our specific requirements.
+> While particle systems may not be the best option for all tracking scenarios, they performed well for this project.
+Other methods might be more appropriate for rapid changes in object movement.

 ## Ball Detection and Tracking

-For ball detection and tracking, the YOLO (You Only Look Once) algorithm was employed, as it proved well-suited for this task.
-Due to the ball’s high velocity, it often appeared distorted in some frames, making it difficult to detect using traditional techniques.
+For ball detection and tracking, YOLO (You Only Look Once) was used.
+Given the high velocity of the ball, traditional methods often resulted in distortion, making it difficult to detect.
+To overcome this, a custom dataset was created by manually extracting 1,000 images from the video, each with a labeled bounding box around the ball.

-The first step involved creating a dataset specifically for this task.
-Approximately 1,000 images were manually extracted from the videos, focusing on selecting the ball.
-YOLO v11 was then applied to this dataset, enabling accurate ball detection.
-Finally, the same technique used for tracking the players was applied here, producing the following result:
+YOLO v11 was then applied to the dataset, enabling accurate detection.
+The same particle system technique used for player tracking was applied to track the ball's movement:

 <p align="center" text-align="center">
   <img width="75%" src="assets/ball_detection_and_tracking/ball.gif">